 Some people are lucky enough to be able to drift off to sleep in a matter of minutes, then wake up feeling refreshed and ready to tackle the day.
 Unfortunately, others are losing sleep over negative thoughts and being left awake by a sense of dread.

 If this sounds like you, you’re not alone.
 However, do not worry just yet.

 With the right blanket, it can feel like you are being wrapped in one giant hug, while all of your worries and fears melt away.
 To experience all of these benefits and more, consider trying a weighted blanket, also sometimes known as a gravity blanket.

-What Are Weighted Blankets, and What Are They Made Of?
+What Are Weighted Blankets And What Are They Made Of?

-Weighted blankets are similar to regular blankets.
+Weighted ones are similar to regular blankets.
 But what is special about them is that they have an additional weight that mimics a therapeutic technique called deep pressure stimulation, which helps calm an overstimulated system.
 With the right amount of pressure, those who use this type of blanket will feel like they’re being hugged, massaged, or cuddled.